In year admissions (also known as mid-phase or mid-term admissions)

-- Details of Details of any GCSE exams being studied by your child (if applicable).
+- Details of any GCSE exams being studied by your child (if applicable).

 In-year admission appeals

-You can appeal if any school you applied to refused your application.
-To find out more, go to our school admissions appeals page
+You can appeal if you are refused a place at any of the schools you have named on your in year application.
+To find out more, go to our school admissions appeals page.